4D-STAR/libconfig/readme.md

 meson test -C build
 ```

-this will auto generate a pkg-config file for you so that linking other libraries to libconstants is easy.
+this will auto generate a pkg-config file for you so that linking other libraries to libconfig is easy.